hapax/hapax.github.io/_posts/2019-09-04-scrubland.md

 organising social principle, he suggested something called the [**maximin rule**](https://plato.stanford.edu/entries/original-position/#ArgMaxCriTJSec262): maximise the outcomes for those who are least well-off.
-He argued this would lead to a "trickle up" effect where everyone benefited; from a game theory perspective, maximin (maximising the minimum outcome) is the right strategy when there is extreme uncertainty and you can't play the numbers.
+From a game theory perspective, maximin (maximising the minimum outcome) is the right strategy when you can't play the numbers due to extreme uncertainty (in his framework, associated with a form of social contract called the *original position*).
+A subsidiary argument was that, due to a sort of proximity in the space of social goods, maximin would lead to a "trickle up" effect where *everyone* benefited.

-Of the various design principle we could adopt, I think the **maximin test** should supersede the shrub test:
+Of the various design principle we could adopt, I think there is a similar **maximin test** which should supersede the shrub test:

 <span style="padding-left: 20px; display:block">
 <i>Would the least-engaged students bother to read this in their own time?</i>